rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 2- **Update Start Menu/Start Screen shortcuts** as necessary<br>
 3- Go to **Window>>Preferences>>RhoMobile** and update Java bin path settings, if necessary<br>
 4- If you're building locally, click **Android** (under RhoMobile Preferences branch) and re-enter path settings for Android SDK and NDK if necessary<br>
+NOTE: RMS 5.1 is NOT compatible with Android NDK 10; Android NDK 9d is recommended.

-If the upgrade steps have failed, or if you're installing RhoMobile Suite for the first time, follow the instructions below for your development system.
+If the upgrade steps have failed, or if you're installing RhoMobile Suite for the first time, follow the instructions below for a first-time installation.

 ## Installing on Windows (32- and 64-bit)
 ### STEP 1: Run the RhoMobile Suite Installer